ToastyMallows/wordart-on-demand/README.md

 ##### Mac

 Try it out and let me know!
-PRs welcome 🙂\
+PRs welcome 🙂

+#### Issues

+There are some issues with Docker images:

+- Impact font is not working, affecting some Wordart variations

+For now, if you want accurate wordart, it's best to use the NodeJS approach.\
 &nbsp;

 ## ![TODO](./img/todo.png "TODO")